john-h-k/john-h-k.github.io/learn-dx12/Nano-COM.md

 ## Debugging COM leaks

 COM leaks are a real, real, real pain to debug.
-Thankfully, DirectX has a fewer helpers that make viewing leaks a lot easier.
+Thankfully, DirectX has a fewer helpers that make discovering and fixing leaks a lot easier.

 Your first port of call should be `ID3D12DebugDevice::ReportLiveDeviceObjects` (`QueryInterface` the debug device off of the D3D12 device).
 I recommend using `D3D12_RLDO_DETAIL | D3D12_RLDO_IGNORE_INTERNAL` flags for noticing leaks - you get object types and names (when named), and ignore stuff being kept alive by the D3D12 runtime, which aren't your responsibility.